What is Emerald ash borer?

 This Destructive Invasive Pest is Here

 Emerald ash borer (EAB) is a small beetle native to Asia.
 It was first discovered in Detroit in 2002 and an infestation was confirmed in the Twin Cities in 2009.
-The emerald ash borer has no natural enemies in the U.S., meaning their population will continue to grow until they kill all the ash trees.
+Unfortunately the emerald ash borer has no natural enemies in the U.S., meaning their population will continue to grow until they kill all the ash trees.

 One beetle feeding on your tree can multiply into over 5 million in just a few years.
 EAB slowly kills the tree by eating the tissue underneath the bark.
 Once visual symptoms appear, the tree is often infested beyond the point of treatment, making removal your only option.